Vignesh-P-C/2D-Elo-Game-using-JS/README.md

 ### Player Mechanics

-The player controller prioritizes **game feel** through a set of intentional physics and timing decisions:
+The player controller prioritises **game feel** through a set of intentional physics and timing decisions:

 - **Friction-based horizontal movement** — acceleration and deceleration feel weighty, not instant
 - **Jump buffering + coyote time** — inputs are queued so the game responds to player intent, not just frame-perfect timing
+- **Double jump** — unlocked as a mid-game progression reward; persists across levels
 - **Dash system** — includes an attack-cancel window and a level-gated invulnerability unlock that rewards progression
 - **Invincibility frames** — brief post-damage i-frames prevent frustrating chain-hits